Thomas Müller: 2010 FIFA World Cup

-Euro 2012
+UEFA Euro 2012

-Müller started all ten of Germany's qualifiers for Euro 2012, as the team qualified for the finals with a 100% record.
+Müller started all ten of Germany's Euro 2012 qualifiers, as the team qualified for the finals with a 100% record.
 Müller provided assists for seven goals, three of which came in a 6–2 win over Austria in September 2011 which secured Germany's qualification for the finals with two games to spare.
 He scored three times in the campaign, two goals coming in a 4–0 win over Kazakhstan in March 2011, the third in a 3–1 win over Turkey in October of the same year.

 Müller was included in Joachim Löw's squad for Euro 2012, where the Germans were knocked out in the semi-finals by Italy.

-2014 World Cup
+2014 FIFA World Cup

 Müller scored his first World Cup qualifying goals on 22 March 2013, getting Germany's opener and final goal in a 3–0 away win over Kazakhstan.
 He also scored in the 3–0 victories over Austria and the Faroe Islands to give him four goals in Germany's successful qualification campaign.

 On 16 June 2014, in Germany's opening match of the 2014 World Cup, Müller scored the first hat-trick of the tournament and was named man of the match in a 4–0 win against Portugal.
 In addition, he was also the target of Pepe's headbutt in the 37th minute, which resulted in the Portuguese defender being sent off.
 He denied that he had "overplayed" the situation leading to the red card.
 On 26 June, Müller scored the only goal of the final group match against the United States to help the Germans win Group G and dispelled fear of collusion between German coach Joachim Löw and American coach Jürgen Klinsmann to play to a result that benefited both Germany and the US as had occurred in 1982.

 On 8 July, Müller scored Germany's opening goal in their 7–1 semi-final defeat of Brazil.
 This was Germany's 2,000th goal in its history, and put Müller level with Helmut Rahn's tally of ten World Cup goals.
 Müller also became only the third player to score at least five goals in each of his first two World Cups (after Teófilo Cubillas and teammate Miroslav Klose).

 On 11 July, Müller was named on the ten-man shortlist for FIFA's Golden Ball award for the tournament's best player.
 After playing all 120 minutes of Germany's final 1–0 victory against Argentina, Müller received the Silver Boot as the tournament's second-top goalscorer with five goals, and was also named in the World Cup All-Star XI, having played a major role in his team's World Cup triumph.